Virginia Court Records

 How Do You File a Tort Claim in Virginia?

 Interested and eligible parties may initiate a tort claim by filing a Notice of Claim.
 The petitioner may obtain the right form from the Circuit Court Clerk or District Court Clerk in the county where the claim arose or where the defendant lives or conducts business.
-The Circuit Court hears tort cases between individuals and organizations, while the District Court hears cases of claims filed against the Commonwealth or any state agency.
+The Circuit Court generally hears tort cases between individuals and organizations, while the District Court hears cases of claims filed against the Commonwealth or any state agency.
 The statute of limitation for filing torts of personal injury, fraud, or property damage in Virginia is two (2) years (Va Code § 8.01–243)..
-The petitioner may need to pay filing fees.
+The petitioner may need to pay filing fees to submit their claim.

 What Does a Tort Claim Contain in Virginia?